netbirdio/netbird/docs/self-hosting.md

    * set the property in the ```setup.env``` file.
 6. Configure ```WIRETRUSTEE_LETSENCRYPT_EMAIL``` property.

    This can be any email address.
-[Let's Encrypt](https://letsencrypt.org/) will create an account while creating a new domain.
+[Let's Encrypt](https://letsencrypt.org/) will create an account while generating a new certificate.

 7. Make sure all the properties set in the ```setup.env``` file and run: